bootScore and the Blurred Featured Images II

 After all, in our previous post, we had urged WordPress to crop the medium size as well.
 We have to resolve that.
 Just deleting the corresponding lines from the functions.php is not enough, though.
 WordPress has remembered our previous settings.
 So we have to overwrite them explicitly.

 Finally, we copy the file index.php from the bootScore main theme under the name home.php into our child theme folder.
-By doing so, we provide WordPress with a startup file higher in its template hierarchy, so we don’t deprive ourselves of the fallback solution.
+This enforces WordPress to start on a higher level of its template hierarchy.
+So we don’t deprive ourselves of the fallback solution.

 Remaining to mention, why we don’t replace the previous solution altogether with this ‘better’ one?
 Well, sometimes good is good enough.
 The better one would only make more work without advancing the result.
 So if you are sure that you don’t need the medium files in the original aspect ratio, you can well stay with our first approach.